 Networking Professionally in Your Field

-Networking is the practice of developing professional relationships and utilizing those relationships to help you achieve your career goals.
 Networking is a valuable way to find job opportunities and obtain positions.

 Individuals in your everyday life including friends, family, classmates, professors, supervisors, co-workers, and members of professional associations within your industry can be helpful resources during your search.